Why do I do what I do?

 Now, I wake up in the morning feeling energized and looking forward to a new day.
 I experience life fully – my senses and my whole body are awake and alive with new-found vibrancy.
 Food is no longer a sweat-ridden, panic-inducing shame-fest.
 Whether it’s family get-togethers, parties, or an epic family meal, I laugh, reminisce, and even break out the camera at the dinner table.
 And my closet is full of clothes that make me look and feel great.

-It pains me to see people struggle like I did, when I know I can help them.
-So I’ve made it my mission to help clients find the peace they deserve, without dieting and without giving up the things they love, so they can really step into their power and experience life to its fullest.
+It pains me to see people struggle like I did.
+I know how much life gets lost to this battle.
+So I’ve made it my mission to help clients find the peace they deserve, without dieting and without giving up the things they love, so they can step into their power and experience life to its fullest.

-Dawn MacLaughlin is the founder and owner of Mind Body Nutrition Coaching, LLC.
+Dr. Dawn MacLaughlin is the founder and owner of Dawn MacLaughlin LLC.
 She holds the following credentials:

 In other words, she’s a pretty smart gal who considers herself to be a life-long learner.